 Our house is 800 square feet.
 We have a large covered deck to the east and south with a porch swing, rocking chairs, sitting and eating areas.
-Our half mile of gravel road has 6 houses on it.
+Our half mile of gravel road has several houses on it.

 Your accommodations are a small guest suite: queen bed, some dresser and closet space, and a small private bathroom with shower.

 Our property is completely non smoking.

 We have a semi Mother Earthy Farmlette: Solar electric (grid tie with batteries), solar hot water, small orchard, large veggie garden, creek fed water for the garden, a well potable water.

 Nearby: Nantahala National Forest, Great Smoky Mountain National Park, Qualla Boundary (Eastern Band of Cherokee), Appalachian and Bartram Trails, gem mining, trout fishing, waterfalls, natural waterslides and swimming holes, bike trails, greenway, fishing, boating, golf, birding, wildflowering, white watering.
 Nature photo ops abound.
 Grocery stores, Wal-Mart, library, bookstores, coffee shops, live theater, cinema, breweries.
 Local transit will come to the house with a day's notice.
 Asheville is 80 minutes away, Atlanta 3 hours.
 We have a folder of things to do in the area, such as visit the Museum of the American House Cat.
 During the summer, there are weekly outdoor concerts and occasional festivals.

 Our farm is suitable for children but not for the very young.